Piano Etiquette

 -

-Come prepared to focus for your entire lesson.
+Be prepared to focus for your entire lesson.
 Eat a small snack before hand so you don't get hungry.

 -